PhoenixWhitefire/PhoenixEngine/README.md

 	* `Release`: All optimizations, including Linker ones, no Address Sanitizer or Tracy
 	* `RelTracy`: Same as `Release`, but with Tracy instrumentation enabled, as that carries it's own overhead
 6. Run.
+7. (Optional) I have not configured the Tracy Profiler standalone application to build along with the rest of the Engine, you will need to build it manually.
+The "Start Profiling" button in the Info widget, as well as the `-tracyim` launch argument, all assume you have built the Profiler yourself and that it is in the expected directory.
+You can do this with the following commands:
+    * `cd Vendor/tracy/profiler`
+    * `cmake -B build -G Ninja` (You can omit `-G Ninja` if you're OK with it using Make)
+    * `cmake --build build --config Release`

+    By the end, you should have a binary at the location `Vendor/tracy/profiler/build/tracy-profiler`.

 # Attributions